-6.25 Only banks domiciled in countries with a minimum sovereign rating of AA+ will be considered for inclusion on the approved list, they must also meet the high rated lending criteria and have operations based in London.
+6.26 We will continue to use UK banks irrespective of the UK sovereign rating, however non-UK banks domiciled in countries with a minimum sovereign rating of AA+ will be considered for inclusion on the approved list, they must also meet the high rated lending criteria and have operations based in London.
 Limits will be prescribed by the Capita Asset Services creditworthiness list and limited to 364 days or less.
 Each country will be limited to the maximum investment limit of £15m or 20% of the Council's total investments.
 A list of those countries with a minimum sovereign rating of AA+ are shown in Appendix 7.